 Roberts Robots Logo

 Created by prolific writer Bob Block, who penned such notable children’s sitcoms as ‘Pardon My Genie’, ‘Grandad’ and ‘Rentaghost’, ‘Roberts Robots’ is funny, entertaining and extremely silly.
-Each episode is a well-written exercise in pantomime and farce, usually centred around one of Robert androids getting into trouble and then requiring the long-suffering inventor to come to the rescue.
-It remains a little-remembered slice of children’s comedy, but is well loved by those who watched it at the time.
+Each episode is a well-written exercise in pantomime and farce, usually centred around one of Robert’s androids getting into trouble and then requiring the long-suffering inventor to come to the rescue.

 Roberts Robots - Season 1